Umar Ata Bandial: Career

 Bandial joined the Lahore High Court as an advocate in 1983.
 He also taught torts law and contract law at the Punjab University Law College in Lahore until 1987, after which he served on its Graduate Studies Committee.
 He then was made a Judge of the Lahore High Court.
-After a few years, he became a Judge of the Supreme Court of Pakistan.
+After a few years on 17 June 2014, he became a Judge of the Supreme Court of Pakistan.

 Lahore High Court

 He was elevated as a Judge of the Lahore High Court on 4 December 2004.
 He was one of the judges who refused to take an oath under the Provisional Constitutional Order, preferring to resign instead.
 He was restored as a LHC judge as a result of the Lawyers' Movement.

 As a judge of the Lahore High Court, he presided over cases related to constitutional rights, civil and commercial disputes, and public interest.
 On 1 June 2012, he was appointed as the 41st Chief Justice of Lahore High Court.
 He served at that post until his appointment as a Supreme Court judge on 16 June 2014.